Fully34/google-homepage/README.md

 # google-homepage

+PROJECT 1

 This is my attempt at replicating the google homepage.
-Project from The Odin Project.
+Project from The Odin Project (link: http://www.theodinproject.com/web-development-101/html-css)